Sonic CD: Music

 The Sonic CD soundtrack was composed by Naofumi Hataya and Masafumi Ogata.
 According to Hataya, Sega allocated a large audio budget to showcase the audio functionality of the Sega CD, aiming for CD-quality music superior to video game music of the time.
 The team worked with the Japanese music production company Being, and enlisted Keiko Utoku to provide vocals.
 The music was recorded in the Being studios.

-Hataya and Ogata's first demo songs were rejected by Ohshima, who wanted a more bold, experimental sound.
-They instead composed music inspired by the increasing popularity of house and techno in Japan, citing inspiration from acts including C+C Music Factory, Frankie Knuckles and the KLF.
+Hataya and Ogata's first demos were rejected by Ohshima, who wanted a more bold, experimental sound.
+They instead composed music inspired by the increasing popularity of house and techno in Japan, citing inspiration from acts including C+C Music Factory, Frankie Knuckles, and the KLF.
 They were also inspired by the popularity of Sonic in British DJ culture at the time.
-The team composed music to match the past, present and future versions of each stage.
+The team composed music to match the past, present, and future versions of each stage.
 While most tracks use CD audio, the past stages use sample-based PCM tracks to evoke a "prehistoric" feeling.
 An album of remixes by Hataya and Ogata was released in Japan in late 1994.

-Sega of America delayed the North American release of Sonic CD for two months to have a new soundtrack composed by Spencer Nilsen, David Young and Mark Crew (credited as Sterling).
+Sega of America delayed the North American release of Sonic CD by two months to have a new soundtrack composed by Spencer Nilsen and David Young, with the addition of the boss music and the themes for the Collision Chaos and Metallic Madness stages by Sterling Crew (credited only as Sterling) with the participation of musicians Armando Peraza and Bobby Vega.
 Nilsen said Sega of America "wanted something a little more musically rich and complex", with a theme song they could use in marketing.
 The new theme song, "Sonic Boom", was composed by Nilsen and performed by the female vocal trio Pastiche.
 Den of Geek described the American soundtrack as "more orchestral and 'rocking' ... a bit more 'epic' and almost mournful", with "a sense of dread" compared to the "bouncy and joyful" Japanese soundtrack.
 Nilsen said the two soundtracks represented "completely different musical philosophies and approaches".

 Release

-Sonic CD was released in Japan on September 23, 1993, and in Europe a few weeks later in October.
-After being delayed for the new soundtrack, it was released in North America in November 23, 1993, alongside Sonic Chaos and Sonic Spinball as part of Sega of America's "Sonic Three on One Day" release strategy.
+Sonic CD was released in Japan on September 23, 1993, After being delayed for the new soundtrack, it was released in North America and Europe on November 23, 1993, alongside Sonic Chaos and Sonic Spinball as part of Sega of America's "Sonic Three on One Day" release strategy.
 Sonic CD was the flagship game for Sega CD and its only Sonic game.
 An enhanced version of the original Sonic the Hedgehog and a Sonic-themed port of Popful Mail were canceled.